redbadger/crux/docs/src/guide/hello_world.md

 There's a fair bit going on, so lets look at all of it one by one:

-Like the `Hello` struct, the `impl` is generic over `E`, the effect and `C`, the capabilities.
+Like the `Hello` struct, the `impl` is generic over `E`, the effect, and `C`, the capabilities.
 The effect type needs to support cloning and serialisation.
 The trait bound on `C` says that this app requires the capabilities provided to include the `Render` capability.
+This  may seem quite awkward at first but will become important as a form of dependency injection when we start [composing](./composing.md) apps from reusable modules.

 The trait has three associated types.
 The `Event` type describes the possible actions this app can perform.
 For now its's a unit type.
 The `Model` describes the internal state of the app, also a unit type for now, as there is no state to hold.
 The `ViewModel` describes the user interface to display.